 A Canadian sitcom about the Korean Canadian Kim family and their convenience store in downtown Toronto, based on the 2011 play of the same name by Ins Choi.
 The family consists of immigrant parents Mr. Kim (Appa, Korean for "Dad") and Mrs. Kim (Umma, Korean for "Mom"), independent-minded daughter Janet, and semi-estranged son Jung.
 Rounding out the cast are Jung's coworker and best friend Kimchee and his manager Shannon.

 The first season, which began in October 2016, is an expanded adaptation of the play's storyline.
 The second season began airing in September 2017 and covered original material.
-A third season began in January 2019 and a fourth season has already been announced.
-The first two seasons became available to many international audiences on Netflix in July 2018, and this was notably extended to Korean Netflix in September that same year.
+A third season began in January 2019, and a fourth season started airing a year later.
+Previous seasons became available to many international audiences on Netflix starting in July 2018, and this was notably extended to Korean Netflix in September that same year.

 Produced by CBC, it is one of the first Canadian sitcoms to feature Asian characters in most of the main roles.

 This Show Provides Examples of:

 - Abuse Mistake: Janet's professor thinks that she's being abused by her parents when she finds out that they flicked her as a child (and still do even though she's now an adult).
 Every time Janet tries to explain it as a cultural thing the professor thinks that she's just rationalizing it.

 - In the opening scene of "The Handyman," Naya and Reshma (two Muslim women of the same age and height with veiled faces) come into the store and Appa greets them each by name.
 Another customer named Roger is curious about how Appa can tell them apart and Appa mentions a few subtle differences between them that he has come to notice.
 After Appa goes into the back to get something, the two women good-naturedly tell Roger that Appa gets their names wrong about 50 percent of the time but they appreciate that he tries.